antonkarytka/crud-app/README.md

 # crud-app
-CRUD app developed using Node.js and SQLite.
+CRUD app developed using Node.js and Sequelize ORM.